NXPHoverGames/MR-VMU-TROPIC/PX4_Autopilot.md

 - Replace all mentions of MIMXRT1170 with MIMXRT1064.
 - Skip Step 4: Boot Memory Configuration, this step is not needed for this board.

+# (Alternative) Flashing the PX4 Bootloader to MR-VMU-Tropic using Debugger
 Alternatively, you can connect a debugger like J-Link via SWD and flash the bootloader directly using tools like J-Link Commander or J-Flash.
+You will have to run the tool such as Jlinkcommander, use the
+`connect` command and select the correct MCU and SWD debugging connection.

+Typically you will then use a command line to program similar to `loadbin "nxp_mr-tropic_bootloader.bin" 0x70000000` Note that offset address for the bootloader is 0x70000000

 # Building PX4 for MR-VMU-Tropic